SaicharanVeshala/credit-card-fraud-detection/README.md

 ## Metrics Used

-* ROC-AUC Score
+- ROC-AUC Score
-* F1-Score
+- F1-Score
-* Precision-Recall Analysis
+- Precision-Recall Analysis
-* Average Precision Score
+- Average Precision Score
-* Confusion Matrix
+- Confusion Matrix
-* Classification Report
+- Classification Report

 ## Why These Metrics Matter

-Fraud detection datasets are highly imbalanced, meaning fraudulent transactions represent only a very small percentage of overall transactions.
+Credit card fraud datasets are highly imbalanced, meaning fraudulent transactions represent only a very small percentage of overall transactions.

 For this reason:

-* ROC-AUC measures the model’s ability to distinguish between fraudulent and legitimate transactions
+- ROC-AUC measures the model’s ability to distinguish between fraudulent and legitimate transactions
-* F1-Score balances precision and recall
+- F1-Score balances precision and recall
-* Precision-Recall analysis is more informative than accuracy for imbalanced datasets
+- Precision-Recall analysis is more informative than accuracy for imbalanced datasets
-* Confusion Matrix helps analyze false positives and false negatives
+- Confusion Matrix helps analyze false positives and false negatives

 The project prioritizes recall because missing fraudulent transactions can have severe financial impact.